alastor1729/rockthejvm-spark-essentials-FORK/spark-cluster/README.md

 # General

-A simple spark standalone cluster for your testing environment purposses.
-A *docker-compose up* away from you solution for your spark development environment.
+A simple spark standalone cluster for your testing environment purposes.

+A **docker-compose up** away from you solution for your spark development environment.

 The Docker compose will create the following containers: